dplastico/dplastico.github.io/_posts/2021-10-17-Learning-Double-Restrictions:The-house-of-plastic-cake.md

 # Brief explanation

 The house of plastic-cake utilizes the house of botcake to generate an overlapped chunk, then a 3rd free of the same chunk  needs to be done in order to perform 2 writes: First, overwrite the last 2 bytes of the libc pointer generated in the unsorted bin to try to guess (1/16 chance) the stdout libc address.
-Second,it uses another write to point the FD of the already freed bug "forwards" on the heap to the modified libc address.
-This will trigger a leak, then, using the already double freed chunk (using the same overlap), or performing another house of botcake it generates a shell overwriting the free hook.
+Second,it uses another write to point the FD of the already freed chunk "forwards" on the heap to a previously  modified libc address.
+This will trigger a leak, then, using the already double free chunk (using the same overlap), or performing another house of botcake it drops a shell overwriting the free hook.

 # Detailed explanation